DATA-606-SUMMER-2023/Panakanti_data606/doc/draft_proposal.md

 Descriptive statistics and data visualization to explore patterns and distributions.
 Logistic regression to analyze the factors influencing pretrial release decisions.
-Machine learning algorithms such as decision trees, random forests, or support vector machines to develop predictive models for pretrial release decisions and recidivism rates
+Machine learning algorithms such as decision trees, random forests, or support vector machines to develop predictive models for pretrial release decisions and bail amounts.

 ### Model Evaluation and Comparision
 The performance of the models will be evaluated using appropriate evaluation metrics, such as accuracy, precision, recall, and F1-score.
 Cross-validation techniques will be employed to assess the models' robustness and generalizability.
 The models will be compared based on their predictive accuracy, fairness, and ability to mitigate biases in pretrial release decisions.